· Lincoln J Bicalho · Development · 27 min read

 }

-// Retrieve encrypted token
+// WHY: Retrieve encrypted token from storage

 var encryptedToken = await RetrieveEncryptedToken();